 Summary of Assignment

-The class will create a small collection of articles on Agnes Grey, a collection that spans several years so as to provide something of an overview of the scholarship done on this novel.
+Create a small collection of articles on Agnes Grey, a collection that spans several years so as to provide something of an overview of the scholarship done on this novel.
 Your article may be from a scholarly journal or from a collection of essays in a book.
 Each of you will be contributing one piece, article of section of book.

 Introducing Modern Language Association Bibliography: MLA